UEFA suspends proceedings against Barça, Madrid and Juventus for the Superliga

 The organizers of the Superliga, calm

-As the SPORT newspaper has learned, Barça, Madrid and Juventus have been quiet since UEFA started the disciplinary procedure.
+As the SPORT newspaper has learned, Barça, Madrid and Juventus have breathed tranquility since UEFA started the disciplinary procedure.
 Especially after the ‘warning’ of the Swiss justice to the bodies that govern world football.
-The organizers of the Super League were very clear that could not be penalized for trying to promote a sport that was not very adapted to current needs.
+The organizers of the Superliga were very clear that could not be penalized for trying to promote a sport that was not very adapted to current needs.

 From the organization of the competition, while there is no news from UEFA, they have the focus on next June 20, when a Barça Commitment Members Assembly whose ninth item on the agenda is “Background report, current situation and, where appropriate, decisions on the Super League.”
 If there is a vote of the culés supporters and they manifest themselves in favor, they will give a very considerable boost to the project.